mtassia/TIAMMAt/README.md

 In its current state, Pfam-A profile HMMs are derived of representative seed alignments encompassing curated sequences from select taxa.
 Due to taxonomic bias, domain seeds reflect a dramatic biomedical species bias.
 As such, standard Pfam-A domain models appear to underestimate the number of homologous domains within non-model species transcriptome/genome datasets. **TIAMMAt** (pronounced *TEE-a-mat* or *TEE-a-maht*) aims to improve species/sequence diversity intrinsically represented within individual Pfam domain profile seed alignments.

-##### The program is organized into three main blocks (detailed diagram can be seen below):
+##### The program is operationally organized into three main blocks (detailed diagram can be seen below):
-1) Loop among amino acid datasets searching for best-hit motifs to the target domain(s)
+1) Search amino acid datasets for best-hit motifs to the target domain(s)
-2) Loop through each domain profile HMM to revise for homologous sequence variation captured in (1)
+2) Revise each domain profile HMM to account for homologous sequence variation captured in (1)
 3) Final scan of all amino acid datasets for Pfam-A entries including all revised domains

 ---